-- Demonstrate, then instruct the User about the lighting procedure and heating system controls operation. - Advise that to ensure the continued efficient and safe operation of the boiler it is recommended that it is checked and serviced at regular intervals.
+- Demonstrate, then instruct the User about the lighting procedure and heating system controls operation. - Advise the user on the use and maintenance of any scale reducer and pass on any relevant instructional documents. - Advise that to ensure the continued efficient and safe operation of the boiler it is recommended that it is checked and serviced at regular intervals.
 The frequency of servicing will depend upon the installation conditions and usage, but in general, once a year should be enough. - Draw attention, if applicable, to the current issue of the Gas Safety (Installation and Use) Regulations, Section 35, which imposes a duty of care on all persons who let out any property containing a gas appliance in the UK. - The user shall not interfere with or adjust sealed components. - It is the Law that any servicing is carried out by a competent person approved at the time by the Health and Safety Executive. - Advise the user that, like all condensing boilers this appliance will produce a plume of condensation from the flue terminal in cool weather.
-This is due to the high efficiency and hence low flue gas temperature of the boiler. - Advise the user of the precautions necessary to prevent damage to the system, boiler and the building, in the event of the heating system being out of use during frost or freezing conditions - Advise the user that the permanent mains electrical supply SHOULD NOT be switched off, as the built in frost protection and pump saver program will not operate. - Advise the User if the mains electricity and gas are to be turned off for any long periods during severe weather, it is recommended that the whole system, including the boiler, should be drained to avoid the risk of freezing.
+This is due to the high efficiency and hence low flue gas temperature of the boiler. - Advise the user of the precautions necessary to prevent damage to the system, boiler and the building, in the event of the heating system being out of use during frost or freezing conditions - Advise the user that the permanent mains electrical supply SHOULD NOT be switched off, as the built in frost protection and pump/valve saver program will not operate. - Advise the User if the mains electricity and gas are to be turned off for any long periods during severe weather, it is recommended that the whole system, including the boiler, should be drained to avoid the risk of freezing.

-NOTE: Sealed System: Contact your installation/servicing company as draining, refilling and pressurising MUST be carried out by a competent person approved at the time by the Health and Safety Executive.
+NOTE: Contact your installation/servicing company as draining, refilling and pressurising MUST be carried out by a competent person approved at the time by the Health and Safety Executive.

-• Leave these instructions and the 'Benchmark' Installation, Commissioning and Service Record with the user.
+• Leave these instructions and the 'Benchmark' service record with the user.

-Natural Gas (G20) to LPG (G31) Conversion
+12 Commissioning - Nat.
+Gas (G20) to LPG (G31) Conversion